 Each marker is in the shape of a simplified Maltese Cross.
 Each marker is 60 ft across.
 Individual arms are 25′ long, 16′ wide at the wide end and 2′ 8″ in width at the narrow end.

 At the center of each cross is a cement circle with an embedded survey marker.
 Each of the four we visited had a date of either 1966 or 1967 and the name of the agency responsible for the survey marker which in all cases was the “Army Map Service.”
-I have read that the survey was performed both vertically and horizontally with such extreme accuracy that it was not off by more than 2mm (which is the width of a pencil lead) at a mile!
+People from the area Arizona Real Estate Office at the time have recalled that in the mid ‘60s they received visits from surveyors from the Army Map Service.
+They were briefed on a project involving the placement of concrete aerial camera markers at approximately one-mile intervals.
+They were told that the survey was performed both vertically and horizontally with such extreme accuracy that it was designed to not be off by more than the width of a pencil lead (about 2mm) at a mile!

 On each marker the west arm has a manhole with cement cover and rebar handles.
 There are 6 evenly spaced pieces of rebar around each cover poking about two inches out of the concrete.